Justin I

-He was noted for his strongly orthodox Christian views.
+Justin was noted for his strongly Chalcedonian Christian views.
 This facilitated the ending of the Acacian schism between the churches of Rome and Constantinople, resulting in good relations between Justin and the papacy.
-Throughout his reign he stressed the religious nature of his office and passed edicts against various Christian groups seen at the time as non-Orthodox.
-In foreign affairs he used religion as an instrument of state.
+Throughout his reign, he stressed the religious nature of his office and passed edicts against various Christian groups seen at the time as non-Orthodox.
+In foreign affairs, he used religion as an instrument of state.
 He endeavoured to cultivate client states on the borders of the Empire, and avoided any significant warfare until late in his reign.

 Early career

-Justin was a peasant and possibly a swineherd by occupation, from the region of Dardania, part of the Prefecture of Illyricum.
-He was born in the hamlet Baderiana near Scupi (modern Skopje, North Macedonia).
-He was of Thraco-Roman or Illyro-Roman descent, spoke Latin and only rudimentary Greek, and bore, like his companions and members of his family (Zimarchus, Dityvistus, Boraides, Bigleniza, Sabbatius, etc.), a Thracian name.
+Justin was born a peasant and possibly a swineherd according to legend from the hamlet Bederiana near Naissus (modern Niš, Serbia) in the region of Dardania, which was part of the Prefecture of Illyricum.
+He was of Thraco-Roman or Illyro-Roman descent, spoke Latin and only rudimentary Greek.
 His sister Vigilantia (born c.
 455) married Sabbatius and had two children: the future emperor Petrus Sabbatius Justinianus (born 483) and Vigilantia (born c.
 490).
 The younger Vigilantia married Dulcissimus (or Dulcidio) and had at least three children: the future emperor Justin II (born c.
 520); the future general Marcellus; and Praejecta (born c.
 520), who married the senator Areobindus.

-As a teenager, he and two companions fled from a barbarian invasion.
+As a young man, he and two companions left Dardania in order to escape the poverty of the region.
 Taking refuge in Constantinople, the capital of the Eastern Roman Empire, they possessed nothing more than the ragged clothes on their backs and a sack of bread among them.
 Illiterate at the time of his arrival there, Justin joined the newly formed palace guard, the excubitors.
 He served in various positions, campaigning against the Isaurians and the Sassanian Persians and was noticed for his bravery.
-Because of his ability he was successively appointed a tribune, a comes, a senator and, under the Emperor Anastasius I, the influential position of comes excubitorum, commander of the palace guard.
+Because of his ability he was successively appointed a tribune, a comes, a senator and, under the Emperor Anastasius I Dicorus, the influential position of comes excubitorum, commander of the palace guard.
 During this period he married Lupicina; no surviving children are recorded from this marriage.
 According to contemporary historian Procopius, Lupicina was a barbarian slave who had been Justin's concubine before their marriage.